Categories

 In Abzû, you spend the entirety of your playthrough swimming around, discovering the deep oceans and the creatures that inhabit them.
 Flower, on the other hand, lets you float around the world, controlling a wind that blows around a flower petal.

-Both games features a symbolic and abstract storyline, allowing the player to deduce their own conclusions surrounding the events of the games.
+Both games feature a symbolic and abstract storyline, allowing the player to deduce their own conclusions surrounding the events of the games.
 Virginia is also another game that relies on an abstract storyline but with a slightly more realistic tone.

 Another Great Walking Simulator, Virginia